acloudstack/learning-hub/python/data/functions.md

 2. type - returns the type of input argument

+3. input - first takes the input from the user and then evaluates the expression

-3. range - generates a series of numbers within a given range.
+4. range - generates a series of numbers within a given range.
 The arguments can be start, stop, step

+5.